Discrepancies of Spanning Trees and Hamilton Cycles: Introduction

-In the same construction, assuming $n$ is even, every perfect matching has exactly $\frac{n}{2r}$ edges touching $V_i$ ($i=1,\ldots,r-1$), and thus coloured $i$; this leaves exactly $\frac{n}{2r}$ edges for colour $r$.
-On the other hand, looking again at \cref{thm:ham}, under its assumptions we are guaranteed to find a Hamilton cycle with at least one biased colour (colour $1$, say), namely, in which at least $\frac{n}{r} + 2d$ edges are coloured $1$.
-If $n$ is even, this Hamilton cycle can be decomposed into two perfect matchings, at least one of which will be biased in colour $1$.
-In conclusion, \cref{thm:ham} and the described extremal example yield a similar optimal result for perfect matchings: \begin{corollary} Let $r \geq 2$ and $0 \leq d \leq \frac{n}{20r^2}$, and let $G$ be a graph with $n \geq n_0(r)$ vertices and minimum degree at least $\frac{(r+1)n}{2r} + d$.
+In the same construction, every perfect matching has exactly $\frac{n}{2r}$ edges touching $V_i$ ($i=1,\ldots,r-1$), and thus coloured $i$; this leaves exactly $\frac{n}{2r}$ edges for colour~$r$.
+On the other hand, looking again at \cref{thm:ham}, under its assumptions, we are guaranteed to find a Hamilton cycle with at least one biased colour (colour~$1$, say), namely, in which at least $\frac{n}{r} + 2d$ edges are coloured $1$.
+If $n$ is even, this Hamilton cycle can be decomposed into two perfect matchings; one of these perfect matchings will have at least $\frac{n}{2r} + d$ edges in colour~$1$.
+Thus, we obtain the following result: \begin{corollary} Let $r \geq 2$ and $0 \leq d \leq \frac{n}{28r^2}$, and let $G$ be a graph with $n \geq n_0(r)$ vertices ($n$ even) and minimum degree at least $\frac{(r+1)n}{2r} + d$.
 Then in every $r$-colouring of the edges of $G$ there is a perfect matching with at least $\frac{n}{2r} + d$ edges of the same colour. \end{corollary}

+The constant $\frac{r+1}{2r}$ in \cref{cor:PM} is again optimal, as shown by the above example.
+Finally, let us note that in Theorem \ref{thm:ham} and Corollary \ref{cor:PM}, $n_0(r)$ depends (only) polynomially on $r$.

 \paragraph{Organisation} In \cref{sec:strees_main} we prove \cref{thm:trees,prop:tightness}. \Cref{prop:rrd_tight} is proved in \cref{sec:rrg}, and in \cref{sec:strees:app} we give the full details of the proofs of \cref{cor:hypercube,cor:grid}. \Cref{thm:beta} is proved in \cref{sec:beta}, and finally in \cref{sec:HamCycles} we establish \cref{thm:ham}.